kronavald/kronovald-app/server-app/readme.md

 # 🚀 Kronovald Backend

-This application implements the **REST API** for the Kronovald frontend.
+This application on Node.js implements business logic and provides access to it through Web-API.

 ## 🛠️ Tech Stack